carolineyu0921/markdown/README.md

 2. **Does your organization use, maintain or own the datasets used to inform policy development or program delivery?**

 	<ins>Example</ins>: <br>
-	[Reports on Long Term Care Homes](http://publicreporting.ltchomes.net/en-ca/default.aspx): the Ministry of Health and Long term Care Homes inspection program ensures homes comply with provincially legislated standards.
+	[Reports on Long Term Care Homes](http://publicreporting.ltchomes.net/en-ca/default.aspx): The Ministry of Health and Long term Care Homes inspection program ensures homes comply with provincially legislated standards.
 It uses the data that it collects to issue reports and create profiles for each home.

 3. **Does your organization share statistics, tables, graphs or other visualizations with the public?**

 	<ins>Example</ins>: <br>
-	[Air Quality in Ontario Reports:](http://www.airqualityontario.com/press/publications.php) The Ministry of Environment and Climate Change produces annual reports that use data that measure the amount of six common air pollutants as well as the results from the Air Quality Index and Smog Alert Programs.
+	[Air Quality in Ontario Reports](http://www.airqualityontario.com/press/publications.php): The Ministry of Environment and Climate Change produces annual reports that use data that measure the amount of six common air pollutants as well as the results from the Air Quality Index and Smog Alert Programs.
 The data is visualized using charts and graphs in the Air Quality in Ontario Reports that are published on the ministry&#39;s website.

 4. **Does your organization receive Freedom of Information (FOI) requests or other requests from stakeholders for datasets?**

 	<ins>Example</ins>: <br>
-	[Education Quality and Accountability Office Data Portal:](http://www.eqao.com/en/research/data-portal) The Education Quality and Accountability Office makes some data available online to researchers.
+	[Education Quality and Accountability Office Data Portal](http://www.eqao.com/en/research/data-portal): The Education Quality and Accountability Office makes some data available online to researchers.
 Researchers who require data not contained in the portal can submit a request to the Ministry of Education&#39;s Freedom of Information Office.

 5. **Does your organization collect or manage data about stakeholders through surveys or consultations?**